What's Included

 Lt.
 Phillip Parker King named nearby Careening Bay after he beached his leaking vessel HMC Mermaid to effect repairs.
 While stranded on this remote coastline for 17 days the ship’s carpenter carved HMC Mermaid 1820 into the bottle-shaped trunk of a boab tree near the beach.
 200 years later, the Mermaid Boab Tree has since split into two trunks and sports a mammoth girth of 12m.
 Significantly, the bulbous tree is listed on the National Register of Big Trees and the carpenter’s careful inscription now stands almost as tall as a person.

-Montgomery Reef is a biologically diverse area covering ...
+Montgomery Reef is a biologically diverse area covering over 30 ...

 Montgomery Reef is a biologically diverse area covering over 300 sq km and was named by Phillip Parker King.
 Twice daily, as the sea recedes in mammoth 11m tides, Montgomery Reef rises from the Indian Ocean in a cascade of rushing water revealing a flat-topped reef pockmarked with rock pools and rivulets.